Rafael van der Vaart: Euro 2004

 A sub-par performance by the Dutch during their opening game of Euro 2004 persuaded then manager Dick Advocaat to change the side's formation into one which he felt the talented Van der Vaart did not fit into.
-With Advocaat's new system seemingly working, Van der Vaart would be reduced to play a bit-part role at Euro 2004, as Oranje reached the semi-finals.
+With Advocaat's new system seemingly working, Van der Vaart would be reduced to play a bit-part role at Euro 2004, as Oranje reached the semi-finals before losing to hosts Portugal.

 2006 World Cup

 Despite that setback, Van der Vaart produced some superlative performances in the Bundesliga the following season, and it seemed that Van der Vaart's turn to shine on the big stage was to finally come – at the 2006 World Cup.
 However, niggling injury problems resurfaced, and Van der Vaart was not risked by Dutch coach Marco van Basten for the opening World Cup encounter against Serbia and Montenegro.
 With victory in that opening game, the national team coach would once again decide to continue fielding a "Van der Vaart-less" lineup.
-And once again, Van der Vaart was reduced to a bit-part role in the squad although since then he has become a more regular fixture in the starting XI.
+And once again, Van der Vaart was reduced to a bit-part role in the squad as they exited the competition in the round of 16 against Portugal.

 Euro 2008

 Van der Vaart was called up for Euro 2008 despite missing several qualification matches due to an ankle injury.
 As Van Basten had decided to change their formation to 4–2–3–1, Van der Vaart was deployed in the midfield along with Wesley Sneijder and either Dirk Kuyt or Robin van Persie, behind lone striker Ruud van Nistelrooy to great effect.
 In the opening game of the competition, the Dutch team won 3–0 against the world champions Italy with Van der Vaart playing a role in the build-ups.
 Van Basten decided to field him again in the starting line-up in the next match against France; the Oranje later went on to win 4–1.
+Despite an impressive group stage performance, the Dutch suffered a disappointing quarter-final exit at the hands of Russia.